 Work in my laboratory has shown that KIF1C transports integrins into the cell rear, thereby enabling adhesion of cell tails and the generation of drag at the cell rear.
 This in turn contributes to directional cell migration (Developmental Cell 2012).
 Together with Andrew McAinsh and Jennifer Ross, we have shown both CLASP1 and uMAP4 prevent excessive dynein-driven astral microtubule movements and thereby ensure proper positioning of the mitotic spindle (Nature Cell Biology 2011).
 We identified a new isoform of MAP4, oMAP4 that organises the paraxial microtubule array in differentiating skeletal muscle cells by forming crosslinks between microtubules that resist motor forces (eLife 2015).
 In collaboration with Irina Kaverina, we have shown that CLASPs control both, the trafficking of the kinesin KIF1C (J Cell Science 2014) and the microtubule binding of EB proteins (Developmental Cell 2014).
+Recently, we have reconstituted the spatially distinct tip tracking of mammalian EB1, EB2 and EB3 and discovered that they recognise the nucleotide state of both tubulins surrounding their binding site (J Cell Science 2019).
+We also discovered the autoinhibition mechanism of KIF1C and identified two activators, the phosphatase PTPN21 and the cargo adapter HOOK3 (Nature Communications 2019).

 I have been awarded a Lister Institute Research Prize in 2013 and a Wellcome Investigator Award in 2016.